Short Breaks for Disabled Children and Young People

 Most importantly, they can help contribute to children and young people’s social inclusion and personal development.

-The Short Breaks for Disabled Children Information Statement [PDF, 894kb] is for families living in the North Lincolnshire area who have a disabled child/young person aged 0 to 18 years.
-We also have an easy read version for children and young people.
-[PDF, 618Kb]
+The North Lincolnshire Short Breaks Information Statement [PDF, 670Kb] is for families living in the North Lincolnshire area who have a disabled child/young person aged 0 to 18 years.
+There is also an easy read version [PDF,683Kb] of the statement.

 In addition, The Breaks for Carers of Disabled Children Regulations 2011 informs parents / carers of the range of short break services available.